 Please note that the following widget placements are prohibited:

 - Ad units that take up more than 50% of the page on load. (above the fold)

 - Ad units that require a click in order to view content or play a video.

 - Ad units that pop over page content on page load.

 - More than 5 Content.ad widgets on a single page.

-In addition, auto click mechanisms or incentivized clicks are considered non-compliant and will result in an adjustment on unpaid earnings.
+In addition, deceptive implementations, auto click mechanisms and incentivized clicks are considered non-compliant and will result in an adjustment on unpaid earnings.